codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 \-Python 3

-**Read Time:** 10 Minutes
+**Read Time:** 30 Minutes

 ## Introduction:

-Unlock the power of innovation around detcting if an image is a hot dog or a "not hot dog" just like Jian Yang using machine learning models on hugging face.
+Unlock the power of innovation around detecting if an image is a hot dog or a "not hot dog" just like Jian Yang from Silicon Valley using machine learning models on hugging face.

 ## Create a nothotdog directory: